andreiursudev/stack-reporter/README.md

 # Stack-Reporter

 The Stack-Reporter was created to help you more easily discover and understand what happens within your software product at runtime.
-Using Stack-Reporter can give you new insights into your application business logic and test cases or serve as a documentation generator.
+Stack-Reporter can give you new insights into your application business logic and test cases or serve as a documentation generator.

 # Description